-The Arab Board program for communicable Diseases Fellowship (Arab Board of communicable Diseases) training is organized to provide training and supervised experience at a sufficient level for the Infectious Diseases (ID) fellow to acquire the competency of a specialist in the field of communicable diseases.
+The Arab Board program for Infectious Diseases Fellowship (Arab Board of for Infectious Diseases) training is organized to provide training and supervised experience at a sufficient level for the Infectious Diseases (ID) fellow to acquire the competency of a specialist in the field of infectious diseases.
 The ID training program is a minimum of 2 years in duration.
 During their training, the ID fellows participate in a formal didactic experience, a wide variety of direct patient care rotations and learning experiences designed to teach all competencies.

-Goal of the program
+The goal of the program

-The speciality of Infectious Diseases provides the opportunity of a career ranging from challenging and constantly varied clinical management to intellectually stimulating frontier research into diseases of worldwide importance.
-The speciality encompasses the requirements of a clearly objective-based training curriculum and offers training programmers ranging from pure Infectious Diseases to combined training in Infectious Diseases and General Internal Medicine, Infectious Diseases and Medical Microbiology or Infectious Diseases and Medical Virology and medical education.
+The specialty of Infectious Diseases provides the opportunity for a career ranging from challenging and constantly varied clinical management to intellectually stimulating frontier research into diseases of worldwide importance.
+The specialty encompasses the requirements of an objective-based training curriculum and offers training programs ranging from pure Infectious Diseases to combined training in Infectious Diseases and General Internal Medicine, Infectious Diseases and Medical Microbiology or Infectious Diseases and Medical Virology and medical education.

-The ID fellow will progress through the Combined Infection Training Curriculum and the Higher Infectious Diseases Training Curriculum in order to gain a certificate of completion of training in Infectious Diseases.
+The ID fellow will progress through the Combined Infection Training Curriculum and the Higher Infectious Diseases Training Curriculum to gain a certificate of completion of training in Infectious Diseases.

-- •To provide ID fellow with essential knowledge, skills and attitudes to competently practice communicable diseases in ambulatory and hospital settings. - To provide ID fellow with the basics of research methodology and medical education.
+•To provide ID fellow with essential knowledge, skills and attitudes to competently practice infectious diseases in ambulatory and hospital settings.

-At the end of program, we are expecting from the ID fellow to:
+• To provide ID fellow with the basics of research methodology and medical education.

-- Acquire a good working knowledge of the specific program content in Clinical Infectious Diseases. - 2.
-Achieve proficiency in the key technical skills in Infectious Diseases.
+At the end of the program, we are expecting from the ID fellow to:

+- 1. Acquire a good working knowledge of the specific program content in Clinical Infectious Diseases. - 2.
+Achieve proficiency in the key technical skills in Infectious Diseases. - 3.
 Participate in scholarly activities and a research experience that prepares the trainee for lifelong learning and scholarship.

-Requirements for Arab board of communicable diseases Certification of Training
+Requirements for Arab board of infectious diseases Certification of Training